jgOhYeah/FarmBaseStation/Readme.md

 Create a copy of [`credentials.example.h`](./ESP32BaseStation/credentials.example.h) and name this `credentials.h`.
 Fill out the settings in this file for the WiFi network to connect to, MQTT broker and Thingsboard credentials.

+## Fun part
+I originally planned to use the build in DAC of the ESP32 to play sounds on alarm conditions.
+At this point I haven't succeded in this (currently using a slightly modified version of the [TunePlayer](https://github.com/jgOhYeah/TunePlayer) library to play simple monotonic songs instead).
+I did come across the [ESP32-A2DP](https://github.com/pschatzmann/ESP32-A2DP) library that allows the use of this unit as a terrible sounding bluetooth speaker.

+[This sketch](Fun/BluetoothSpeaker/BluetoothSpeaker.ino) is the `bt_music_receiver_to_internal_dac` example from the ESP32-A2DP library with the addition of flashing lights.